guitarpicva/radcommlink/README.md

 The user may update and display the Station List from the UI.
 The connection controls allow the user to choose the remote station, the transport (ax25,ardop,winmor,pactor,telnet).
-Pactor transport functionality is part of the development branch of PAT at the moment (2019-09).
 The user may choose a "Radio only" connection, and choose the dial frequency if radio control is configured.